phadtaya/MITWHOI-ApplCoding/README.md

 ## References and recommended learning resources

-1. MIT CSAIL's "The missing semester of your CS education" (https://missing.csail.mit.edu/)
+1. MIT CSAIL's "The missing semester of your CS education" (https://missing.csail.mit.edu/) ***Highly recommended

 2. The carpentries workshop @WHOI on Python and Git website (https://whoigit.github.io/2024-06-27-PythonCarpentries/)